Looking for the best hikes in Anchorage, Alaska? From city views to alpine lakes, Anchorage has more than enough hiking trails to keep you busy.

 Difficulty: Moderate

-Little O’Malley Peak is one of the best day hikes in Anchorage and rewards you with amazing views of the city and surrounding Chugach Mountains.
+Little O’Malley Peak is one of the best day hikes in Anchorage and rewards you with amazing views of the city, Cook Inlet, and the surrounding Chugach Mountains.

 Read the full trail guide: Hike Little O’Malley Peak